HobnobMancer/cazy_webscraper/README.md

 `--genera` - List of genera to restrict the scrape to.
 Default: None, filter not applied to scrape.

+`--kingdoms` - List of taxonomic kingdoms to restrict the scrape to.
+Default: None, filter is not applied.

 `--log`, `-l` - Target path to write out a log file.
 If not called, no log file is written.
 Default: None (no log file is written out).

+`--nodelete`, `-n` - When called content in an existing output directory is not deleted.

+__When the `--db_output` flag is used, `cazy_webscraper` will create any necessary parent directories.
+If the direct/immediate parent directory of the database exists, by default `cazy_webscraper` will delete the content in this parent directory._

 `--nodelete_cache` - When called, content in the existing cache dir will **not** be deleted.
 Default: False (existing content is deleted).